-- Close the lid, set pressure vent to Sealing and press Pressure Cooking on High or Manual for 10 minutes.
+- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 10 minutes.

 - You can substitute coconut milk with regular or almond milk but do not add it to Instant Pot to cook.
 Instead add 1 cup before pureeing.

-- Cut recipe in half (3 quart Instant Pot): The great thing is, the cooking time of 10 minutes remains the same. minutes.
+- Cut recipe in half (3 quart Instant Pot): The great thing is cook time remains the same.